swat-ds/friendly-networks/src/assets/data/8-Quaker_Meeting_Structure.md

+---
+slug: "/background/quaker-bg/structure-society-friends"
+date: "2021-11-19"
+title: "Structure of Quaker Meetings"
+---

-# Structure of Quaker meetings
+# Structure of Quaker Meetings

 Philadelphia Yearly Meeting published its first printed Discipline in 1797.
 Its introduction included a paragraph on the structure of its constituent bodies:
 >And for the worship of God, and the more regular and easy proceeding in the service and discipline of the Church, Meetings have been by Divine assistance, as above hinted, set up and established, serviceable and subordinate to each other, as particular meetings Meetings for worship, one or more of which constitute a Preparative Meeting.
 Monthly, which mostly take In several particular or Preparative Meetings, who are to meet together once a month.
 Quarterly, including so many monthly Meetings as may under right direction most usually meet together once every three months.
 And Yearly, which is composed of so many Quarterly Meetings as may most conveniently attend the same; each of which have their respective Powers and Service for the well ordering of Society, and advancement of Truth and Righteousness.[^1]